 ItalianScotland on Social media

 In the era of Facebook and Twitter it makes sense to keep in touch via

 We are now into the third year of our Facebook presence.
-It has more than 1000 signed up followers and reaches a different audience to the newsletter recipients - much younger, less likely to be involved in formal associations.
-One recent post reached 6000 people in less than 24 hours!
+It has more than 1300 signed up followers and reaches a different audience to the newsletter recipients - much younger, less likely to be involved in formal associations.
+Posts can reach 6000 people in less than 24 hours!
 Our Facebook page engagement has shown a more than 200 per cent increase on last year, which shows the importance of us using social media to communicate.